 Recently I have seen a couple of games on Steam which are completely story driven and follow a strict script.

 My working schedule so far is to finish the new mechanics/improvements I plan to deliver for Galactic Lander, which in my opinion takes priority over The Analyst because it is already on the Steam store.
-Once I am done with my improvements for Galactic Lander only then would I be free to continue my development for The Analyst; and most importantly adding the story mode I think the game needs so much.
+Once I am done with my improvements for Galactic Lander only then would I be free to continue my development for The Analyst; and most importantly adding the story mode I think the game so desperately needs.

 I have decided to put The Analyst on hold, there are a couple of reasons for this decision.